QOCOSystems/junction-2019-api-doc/README.md

 ## API Description

-The Bagage API consists of three APIs:
+The Baggage API consists of three APIs:
 - Baggage
 - Customers
 - Events

-The data presented here is generated test data.
+The data presented here is generated test data that mimics the logic of baggage operations.

 ### Prerequisites